SublimeText/UnitTesting/README.md

   runner continues the generator, if not, the runner will wait until the condition is met.

+- the yielded object could be also a dictionary of the form `{"condition": callable, timeout: timeout}` to specify timeout.

-- If the yielded object is an integer, say `x`, then it will [continue][4] the generator after `x` ms.
+- if the yielded object is an integer, say `x`, then it will [continue][4] the generator after `x` ms.

+- `yield AWAIT_WORKER` would yield to a task in the worker thread.

-- Otherwise, the `yield` statement would yeild to any queued jobs.
+- otherwise, `yield` would yield to a task in the main thread.

 An example would be found in [here](https://github.com/randy3k/UnitTesting-example/blob/master/tests/test_defer.py).